Cricket match will pitch Glasgow City councillors against team with sight loss

 Councillor Saqib Ahmed, who represents the city's Greater Pollok ward, has organised the event in partnership with Cricket Scotland's participation team.

-"This match will give everyone involved an insight to a world without sight, " he said.
+"This match will give everyone involved an insight into a world without sight, " he said.
 "I used to play cricket for a club, which I really enjoyed.
 Following a discussion about cricket with James Adams, the director of RNIB Scotland, we agreed to hold a cricket match with people who are visually impaired playing.
 To make this possible, I spoke to Ammar Ashraf of Cricket Scotland.

 "I hope it will highlight the difficulties which are faced by people who are visually impaired on a daily basis.
 We want to raise awareness that people with sight loss can still play sports and that Glasgow as a city wants to encourage this."

 Taking part in the match, Jamila Shaikh from the city's west end has cone dystrophy which affects her ability to sense colours.
-She has no central vision and describes her peripheral vision as 'like looking through dense fog'.
+She has no central vision and describes her peripheral vision as 'like looking through the dense fog'.

 Jamila said: "I am delighted that this cricket match has been organized, as many visually impaired people find it difficult to get access to play sports.
 I am hoping that this match will highlight that, with the right accessibility, many more visually impaired people will take up the opportunity to play sports."